Irish Peatland Conservation Council (IPCC) 1982-2012 – a 30 Year History

-A 30 year history of the Irish Peatland Conservation Council and a timeline of actions that have saved the Bogs of Ireland.
-IPCC’s Chief Executive – Dr Catherine O’Connell reflects on the highlights.
+A 40 year history of the Irish Peatland Conservation Council and a timeline of actions that have saved the Bogs of Ireland.
+IPCC’s former Chief Executive – Dr Catherine O’Connell and current Chief Executive – Ms. Nuala Madigan reflect on the highlights.

 In the Beginning